 The tasks include feeding the captured wood pigeons from the previous year, raising them to the top of the pine trees, with a ingenious system of cables and wires, so that the palombes work to attract the migrating ones.
 A hunter will pull the strings from inside the palombiere, the captured birds will flap their wings, attracting ones flying overhead and, with a bit of luck, hunters will catch them alive, trapping them in nets.

-An old neighbor, an ex-butcher, invited me for the first time to his wood shack between tall pine trees, just walking distance from our house.
-Like most of palombieres, it had no electricity, just a tiny generator for one light bulb for the darkest days, no running water, and a jerry can that had to be brought back and forth from home.
-Inside was a stove to heat and cook (and warm up the water to wash the dishes), furniture coming from random places – shabby-chic before shabby chic became a thing.
-It had a row of cinema seats, a ladder from sleeping carriages on trains, pots and pans, mixed matched chairs, cutlery and plates, and an old sofa for a power nap after lunch and of course, glasses: as there is always at least a round of pastis aperitive drinks before the hearty meal.
+Most palombieres have no electricity, maybe a tiny generator for one light bulb for the darkest days, no running water, and a jerry can that had to be brought back and forth from home.
+Inside is a stove to heat and cook (likely using wood, it helps to also warm up the water to wash the dishes), table with chairs, maybe an old sofa for a power nap after lunch and of course, glasses: as there is always at least a round of pastis aperitive drinks before the hearty meal.

 But the peculiar feature of every palombiere is definitely the overhead opening from which hunters, comfortably seated, observe the sky while trying to spot a flock flying over.